yashas-13/pkc/README.md

 - Track product quantity, price, expiration date, composition, packing, and category

 - Simple web interface using PHP and MySQL
+- Basic authentication system

 ## Getting Started

 1. Create a MySQL database (e.g., `inventory`).
 2. Import `db.sql` to create the required tables.

-3. (Optional) Import `sample_data.sql` to populate products with example entries.
+3. (Optional) Import `sample_data.sql` to populate products with example entries, including a default `admin` user (password `admin`).
 4. Update the database settings in `config.php`.
 5. Upload all files to your Hostinger PHP hosting account.
-6. Visit `index.php` in your browser to begin managing inventory.
+6. Visit `login.php` in your browser and log in with the credentials from the sample data.